 How to Apply for Financial Aid

-- Applications for Financial Aid will be available September 1st, 2018.
+Applications for Financial Aid will be available in September.

 Questions?
 Please contact Thea Hubert, Dean of Students and Director of Enrollment Management, at firstname.lastname@example.org or 212.741.2800.